Aurora Quezon: Marriage and family

 In 1907, Manuel Luis Quezon was elected to the Philippine Assembly.
 By 1916, he was elected to the Philippine Senate and as that chamber's president.
+Aurora often visited Manuel in Manila and joined him when he led the first Philippine Independence Mission to the United States.
+They were married through a civil wedding ceremony on December 14, 1918, followed by a religious wedding three days later, both in Hong Kong.

-Aurora often visited Quezon in Manila.
-In December 1918, they were married in Hong Kong.
-They had four children: María Aurora "Baby" (September 23, 1919 – April 28, 1949); María Zeneida "Nini" (April 9, 1921 – July 12, 2021); Luisa Corazón Paz (February 17, 1924 – December 14, 1924); and Manuel Lucio Jr. "Nonong" (June 23, 1926 – September 18, 1998).
+They had four children: María Aurora "Baby" (September 23, 1919 – April 28, 1949); María Zenaida "Nini" (April 9, 1921 – July 12, 2021); Luisa Corazón Paz (February 17, 1924 – December 14, 1924); and Manuel Lucio Jr. "Nonong" (June 23, 1926 – September 18, 1998).
 Luisa would die in infancy.

-The marriage lasted until Quezon's death in 1944.
-It withstood despite Quezon's reputation as a libertine; the author Stanley Karnow described Aurora Quezon as finding "solace in prayer and the Philippine law against divorce".
+The marriage lasted until Manuel's death in 1944.
+It withstood despite his reputation as a libertine; the author Stanley Karnow described Aurora Quezon as finding "solace in prayer and the Philippine law against divorce".
 Still, Aurora has also been described as "a devoted wife and a strict but understanding mother".
 Quezon himself publicly extolled his wife as "my friend, companion and partner".